lipro/lpn-doc-sphinx-primer/source/glossary/glossterms.rst

    reStructuredText
-      `reStructuredText`_ (**RST**, **ReST**, or **reST**) is a file format for textual data used primarily in the Python programming language community for technical documentation.
+      `reStructuredText`_ (**RST**, **ReST**, or **reST**) is a file format for textual data used primarily in the |Python| programming language community for technical documentation.
 It is part of the |Docutils|
-      project of the Python Doc-SIG (Documentation Special Interest Group)
+      project of the |Python| Doc-SIG (Documentation Special Interest Group).

       .. seealso::